-The Wiles Lectures in 2013 will be given by Professor Robert Gildea.
+The Wiles Lectures in 2013 were given by Professor Robert Gildea.

 Robert Gildea, FBA, is a Fellow of Worcester College and Professor of Modern History at the University of Oxford.
 His four-lecture series were given on 15 to 18 May 2013 at Queen's University Belfast, on the topic: